caraya/personal-blog/content/blog/css-logical-property-shorthand-attributes.md

 To better understand logical properties, we need to work with the following terms:

-**Block dimension**
+Block dimension

-The dimension perpendicular to the flow of text within a line, i.e., the vertical dimension in horizontal writing modes, and the horizontal dimension in vertical writing modes
+: The dimension perpendicular to the flow of text within a line, i.e., the vertical dimension in horizontal writing modes, and the horizontal dimension in vertical writing modes

-For standard English text, it is the vertical dimension.
+: For standard English text, it is the vertical dimension.

-**Inline dimension**
+Inline dimension

-The dimension parallel to the flow of text within a line, i.e., the horizontal dimension in horizontal writing modes, and the vertical dimension in vertical writing modes.
+: The dimension parallel to the flow of text within a line, i.e., the horizontal dimension in horizontal writing modes, and the vertical dimension in vertical writing modes.

-For standard English text, it is the horizontal dimension.
+: For standard English text, it is the horizontal dimension.

 ## Shorthands